-There are strict standards of dress and behaviour in Malawi and you should take care not to offend.
-Women should especially cover their legs and shoulders with loose-fitting clothing.
+There are strict standards of dress and behaviour in some areas of Malawi and you should take care not to offend.
+Women should cover their legs and shoulders with loose-fitting clothing.
 Tightly-fitted clothing may offend.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

 Public medical facilities in Malawi are limited.
-There are a number of private clinics in Lilongwe and Blantyre where the facilities and care are similar to Australian standards.
+There are a number of private clinics in Lilongwe and Blantyre but the facilities and care do not always meet Australian standards.
 In the event of serious illness or injury, medical evacuation to a country with the appropriate facilities would be necessary.
 Medical evacuation costs could be considerable.

 Malaria occurs widely and throughout the year in Malawi and other insect-borne diseases (including filariasis, plague and African sleeping sickness) are also common.
 We encourage you to take prophylaxis against malaria and take measures to avoid insect bites, including using insect repellent at all times, wearing long loose fitting light coloured clothing and ensure your accommodation is mosquito proof.

 Water-borne, food-borne and other infectious diseases (including hepatitis, tuberculosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
 It is recommended that all drinking water be boiled or that you drink bottled water, avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Outbreaks of cholera are common in Malawi during the rainy season, November to April.
-We advise you to drink water only from safe sources and maintain strict hygiene standards if travelling to Malawi.
-Further advice on cholera can be found on the WHO website .
+We advise you to drink water only from safe sources and maintain strict hygiene standards.
+Further advice on cholera can be found on the WHO website.